 Romana and Bătuta were performed in the ballrooms of the city elite during the late 19th century as a performance item included in the programme of an event, or as a performance before social dancing commenced, very often as a sign of Romanian national identity, thus becoming a virtuoso dance in the spiritual life of Romanians .
 By start of the 20th century, some 50 years after being choreographed, the enthusiasm had faded .

 These dances spread through Transylvania via the Ceate de Juni (groups of young men) and were performed at town festivals and ballrooms to demonstrate Romanian national identity during Austro-Hungarian times.
-These dances spread back into villages where localised variants of these new forms developed without reference to the original ritual purpose, the date for performing being placed at a time of local festivities.
+These dances spread back into villages where localised variants of these new forms developed without reference to the original custom, so the date for performing was placed at a time of local festivities.
 In the mid nineteenth century it is interesting to note that the ease of acceptance and wide range of local variants suggests that in many villages there were remnants of the former Căluș traditions in the latent repertoire .
 For example in Grebenac (Banat serbesc ) the Călușeri are now part of a pre-lent organised village festival and elsewhere there are many references to performances at Rusali, Christmas and New Year events.